ucpcpu/Data-Science/README.md

 # Data-Science
-This is my repository of some mini projects that I did.
+This Repository on Data Science contains some of the projects I did.
-Some of the Projects Include
+Some of them are in

-Natural Language Processing
+1. Natural Language Processing

-Machine Learning for Breast Cancer Prediction
+2. Some Claqssification Models

-Convolutional Neural Network for Image Classification
+3. Regression Models

-etc
+4. Convolutional Neural Network(CNN)

-and it will be updated from time to time.
+However One Should go to my model for image prediction using Neural Networks that is done using varying number of Neural Networks and varying the Learning Rates and good observations on Loss of Information have beee observed.